damdam011/alx-zero_day/README.md

-An update on the first readme
+An update on the readme file